 - Coordinate workshops on conservation practices and natural resource issues such as: soil quality, small acreages and backyard conservation, and conservation planning.

 - Provide resources to the community for “on the ground” conservation projects and education.
-Some resources include: Soil Sampling Equipment, Tree Planting Equipment, Seed Drill, Pasture Pumps, and Soil Tunnel.
+Some resources include: Soil Sampling Equipment, Tree Planting Equipment, Seed Drill, Pasture Pump, and Soil Tunnel.

 - Represent soil and water conservation principles to local and state elected officials.